UW-Madison and Foxconn announce research partnership - Wisconsin Radio Network

 — UW-Madison (@UWMadison) August 27, 2018

-The UW plans to raise an additional $100 million in this Foxconn deal, as part of a larger $3.2 billion fundraising effort.
+The UW plans to raise an additional $100 million in matching funds in this Foxconn deal, as part of a larger $3.2 billion fundraising effort.
 The Foxconn money will go towards development of an on-campus Foxconn Institute for Research in Science and Technology, or FIRST.

+Blank was asked who will own any “intellectual property” generated there.
 “We have an agreement about exactly how we’re going to work on this,” she said.
 “The understanding is that we will both have some ownership of the intellectual property.”

+Also on Monday, Foxconn exec Louis Woo said the company’s commitment to the massive Racine County project is unchanged.
+“Our original commitment to the state of Wisconsin, 13,000 meaninggul and creative jobs, that has not changed.
+Ten billion dollars invested, that has not changed.”